Using Drones at Home

 Structural Safety Inspections

 Aside from inspecting parts of a home, drones can also be used to inspect gas and oil pipelines, power lines, rotor blades, transmission towers, bridges, buildings, and wind turbines which can help utility companies inspect these areas.
 Drones can easily access these areas and provide real time and high quality visual images and videos of these areas which enables the inspector or a team of inspectors to access information from a safe position.
 Complex infrastructure as the ones mentioned earlier can be monitored regularly using a drones.
 Other additional features of a drone that can help in identifying information and problems regarding these complex infrastructures are thermal readings, three dimensions, and metal strain detection.
 These features can help improve structural safety inspections of homes.
+Drones can also be used in agriculture and use special sensors to scan crop fields for pests and other problems.

 Small drones are ideal for this type of inspection.
 They can hover and get close to these infrastructures and provide more detailed images to improve performance in ensuring safety in houses.